-VOUT (Pin 5): Output Voltage.
-This is high impedance.
-The RMS averaging is accomplished with a single shunt capacitor from this node to OUT RTN.
-The transfer function is given by:

-$$(V{OUT} - OUT RTN) = \sqrt{Average[(IN2 - IN1)^2]}$$

-OUT RTN (Pin 6): Output Return.
+V{OUT} (Pin 5): Output Voltage.
+Pin 5 is high impedance.
+The RMS averaging is accomplished with a single shunt capacitor from Pin 5 to OUT RTN.
+The transfer function is given by: $$(V{OUT} - OUT RTN) = \sqrt{Average[(IN2 - IN1)^2]}$$ OUT RTN (Pin 6): Output Return.
 The output voltage is created relative to this pin.
-The $V{OUT}$ and OUT RTN pins are not balanced and this pin should be tied to a low impedance, both AC and DC.
-Although it is often tied to GND, it can be tied to any arbitrary voltage:

-$$GND < OUT RTN < (V^+ - Max Output)$$

-V+ (Pin 7): Positive Voltage Supply.
+The V{OUT} and OUT RTN pins are not balanced and this pin should be tied to a low impedance, both AC and DC.
+Although Pin 6 is often tied to GND, it can also be tied to any arbitrary voltage: $$GND < OUT RTN < (V^+ - Max Output)$$ V+ (Pin 7): Positive Voltage Supply.
 4.5V to 5.5V.

 ENABLE (Pin 8): An Active-Low Enable Input.
-LTC1967 is debiased if open circuited or driven to V+.
+LTC1968 is debiased if open circuited or driven to V+.
 For normal operation, pull to GND.

-APPLICATIONS INFORMATION

-RMS-TO-DC CONVERSION

-Definition of RMS

-RMS amplitude is the consistent, fair and standard way to measure and compare dynamic signals of all shapes and sizes.
+APPLICATIONS INFORMATION RMS-TO-DC CONVERSION Definition of RMS RMS amplitude is the consistent, fair and standard way to measure and compare dynamic signals of all shapes and sizes.
 Simply stated, the RMS amplitude is the heating potential of a dynamic waveform.
 A $1V{RMS}$ AC waveform will generate the same heat in a resistive load as will 1V DC.
 Mathematically, RMS is the "Root of the Mean of the Square":